AlexvZyl/AlexvZyl/README.md

 - Some of the things I enjoy and use(d) ⬆️.
 - Trying to write software that [prevents the collapse of civilization](https://youtu.be/ZSRHeXYDLko).
 Fast computers lead to lazy programmers.
 - Electrical & Electronic Engineer by education, Software Engineer by heart.
-- Currently working as a Software and ML/MLOps engineer.
+- Currently working as a Lead Software Engineer at [TSN Systems](https://tsn.systems/).
 - 💍 (*Was*) Most likely the only [married](https://github.com/Wifeagen) Arch Linux user.
 Now a NixOS enjoyer.

 &nbsp;